New Jersey Tax Incentives

 Economic Recovery Tax Credit

-A taxpayer that is engaged in the conduct of business within a qualified municipality and who is not receiving a benefit under the “New Jersey Urban Enterprise Zones Act” may claim a tax credit equal to $2,500 for each new full-time position at that location in credit year one and $1,250 for each new full-time position at that location in credit year two.
+The purpose of the Economic Recovery Tax Credit is to foster business investment in qualified municipalities established under the authority of the "Qualified Municipality Open For Business Incentive Program".
+The credit is equal to $2,500 for each new full-time position at that location in credit year one and $1,250 for each new full-time position at that location in credit year two.

 To claim this credit, the taxpayer must complete Form 313 and attach it to the tax return.